The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 **⦿ Why does our BiS not follow the stat priority?**

-Because of stat tiering, and how it works together with our rotation, our rotation sim brought this exact combination of materia out to be a higher average dps value than fully going with our stat priority.
-If you want to know more about the math behind stats and stat tiering, go to the sub stats tier list up above by the spreadsheets.
+Because of stat tiering, and how it works together with our rotation, our rotation sim brought this exact combination of materia out to be a higher average DPS value than fully going with our stat priority.
+If you want to know more about the math behind stats and stat tiering, go to the sub stats tier list above by the spreadsheets.

 **⦿ How much ping do I need to double-weave?**